cakephp/docs/en/console-and-shells.rst

     Welcome to CakePHP v2.0.0 Console
     ---------------------------------------------------------------
     App : app
-    Path: /Users/markstory/cakephp/app/
+    Path: /path/to/cakephp/app/
     ---------------------------------------------------------------
     Current Paths:

-     -working: /path/to/cake/
+     -app: app
-     -root: /path/to/cake/
+     -working: /path/to/cakephp/app
-     -app: /path/to/cake/app/
+     -root: /path/to/cakephp/
-     -core: /path/to/cake/
+     -core: /path/to/cakephp/core

     Changing Paths:

     your working path should be the same as your application path to change your path use the '-app' param.
-    Example: -app relative/path/to/myapp or -app /absolute/path/to/myapp
+    Example: -app relative/path/to/cakephp/app or -app /absolute/path/to/cakephp/app

     Available Shells: